Puntalytics/Puntalytics.github.io/_blog/25x25rule.md

 Looking at our metrics and the recent history of drafted punters, we can set the following thresholds: **one year with pEPA/p above 0.25, AND 25 years or younger at draft time.** This controls for the slew of successful college punters who have not been drafted likely due to their age (see Max Duffy, John Haggerty, etc).

 In recent years, here are how young punters have slotted up.
-Note that additional 2023 punters may end up breaking through, it’s just too early to tell
+Note that additional 2023 punters may end up breaking through, it’s just too early to tell.

 | Year | Punter              | pEPA of best season | draftable grade | draft status | started in NFL           |
 |------|---------------------|---------------------|-----------------|--------------|--------------------------|